Description: Detailed large map of Kentucky State, USA showing cities, towns, county formations, roads highway, US highways and State routes.

 Martin – Inez; Tug Fork border.

-Pike – Pikeville; far east hub.
+Pike – Pikeville; far east hub and the largest county by area.

 Lawrence – Louisa; junction of Tug and Levisa forks.